 What is the one thing people always compliment you on?

 Once you have your style slowly defined you can start to really highlight your best features.
-Maybe people are always telling you want great legs you have, so you start investing in some great skirts to show them off.
-Or perhaps everyone goes crazy for your hourglass frame, so you should start adding some belts and fitted tops to highlight that shape.
+Maybe people are always telling you what long legs you have, so you start investing in some great skirts to highlight that vertical line.
+Or perhaps everyone compliments your hourglass frame, so you should start adding some belts and fitted tops to highlight that shape.

 When we play to our strengths, our confidence will shine.
 This will help you use your style as a superpower.